-According to 40 Code of Federal Regulations (CFR) §122.26, owners of large and medium municipal separate storm sewer systems must obtain an NPDES Permit.
-This permit is a joint federal and State permit and subject to federal and State regulations.
+According to 40 Code of Federal Regulations (CFR) §122.26, owners of large and medium MS4s must obtain an NPDES Permit.
+This permit is a joint federal and State permit and therefore subject to federal and State regulations.
 The Clean Water Act (CWA), federal regulations, and numerous guidelines and policies of the United States Environmental Protection Agency (EPA) provide the federal permit requirements.
 The Annotated Code of Maryland, Environment Article, Code of Maryland Regulations (COMAR), and policies and guidelines of MDE provide the State permitting requirements.